Decay estimates for the massless Vlasov equation on Schwarzschild spacetimes: Introduction and preliminaries

 This method has been extensively used in order to study solutions to wave equations in various context.\\ It can be applied to a large class of spacetimes \cite{Moschidisrp}, including in particular the subextremal Kerr black holes $|a|<M$ (see \cite{Kerrdecay}).
 With a refinement of the approach, Angelopoulos-Aretakis-Gajic provided a characterization of all the solutions to the wave equation, on a large class of stationary spherically symmetric asymptotically flat spacetimes, which satisfy Price's law as a lower bound \cite{Dejanadv,Dejanann}.
 The $r^p$-weighted energy method is also substantially applied in the dynamical satibility of Kerr family of black holes as solutions to the Einstein equations.
 This includes the study of the Teukolsky equation \cite{PasqualottoTeuko,DHRTeuko,GiorgiTeuko2}, stability results for linearized gravity around a Schwarzschild or even a Kerr solution \cite{DHRlinstab,ThomasJohnson,ABBM} as well as the non-linear stability of the Schwarzschild family with respect to polarized axially symmetric perturbations \cite{KlSz}.
 Finally, let us also mention that the method has also been succesfully applied in order to study various non-linear problems on spacetimes close to the Minkowski space \cite{ShiwuYangmedia0,ShiwuYangwaveLarge,ShiwuYangMKG2,ShiwuYangMKG1,ShiwuYangsemi1,ShiwuYangYuMKG,JosephKeir} and on a fixed black hole background \cite{Pasqualottononlin}.

 Very few are known about the asymptotic properties of solutions to the massless Vlasov equation on black hole spacetimes.
 To our knowledge, there is only one result, due to Andersson-Blue-Joudioux \cite{ABJ}, for slowly rotating Kerr spacetimes.
 They proved the boundedness of a weighted energy norm as well as an integrated energy decay estimate degenerating at the horizon and on a neighborhood of $r=3M$ but they do not obtain any pointwise decay estimate on the velocity average of the Vlasov field.
 The main goal of this paper is then to adapt the $r^p$-weighted energy method to massless Vlasov equation and to obtain pointwise decay estimates on $\int_{\C} f |v^{\mathstrut}_{\mathrm{N}}|^2 \dr \m_{\C}$.
-Since the techniques used in this paper for the study of massless Vlasov fields are compatible with the ones developped by Dafermos-Rodnianski for solutions to wave equations, we expect that they will be useful for studying non-linear equations such as the Einstein-Vlasov system.
+Since the techniques used in this paper for the study of massless Vlasov fields are compatible with the ones developed by Dafermos-Rodnianski for solutions to wave equations, we expect that they will be useful for studying non-linear equations such as the Einstein-Vlasov system.
+The problem of late time asymptotics for the massless Vlasov equation constitutes another possible application.
+How asymptotics along $\mathcal{S}$ (or along $\mathcal{I}^-$ and $\mathcal{H}^-$) translates into asymptotics along $\mathcal{I}^+$?